JustSomeK/CMarkdownTutorial_C1502/README.md

 >> subquote time

 ## Dot Points
-- %red% This is a dotpoint, done with either -,*,+
+- This is a dotpoint, done with either -,*,+
 	- Tab in to indent text

 ## Line Breaks/Paragraphs